rkoshak/openhab-rules-tools/README.md

 Name | Purpose
 - | -
 `CountdownTimer` | Implements a timer that updates a `Number` or `Number:Timer` Item once a seconds with the amount of time remaining on that timer.
+This works great to see in the UI how much time is left on a timer.
 `Deferred` | Allows one to easily schedule an update or command to be send to an Item in the future.
 It can be cancelled.
+This makes creating a timer for simple actions easier.
 `Gatekeeper` | Schedules a sequence of actions with a time between one to the next.
 It can be used to limit how quickly commands are sent to a device or create a schedule of tasks (e.g. irrigation).
 `LoopingTimer` | Creates a timer that loops until a condition is met.
 Pass in a function that returns how much time to schedule the next loop iteration or `null` when the timer should exit.
+`RateLimit` | Implements a check that ignores an action if it occurs too soon after the previous action.
+This is good to limit how often one receives alerts or how often to process events like from a motion snesor.

 # TODOs